How to Create Nature's Sun Catcher Mobiles — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1Make sure your pressed botanicals are completely dry.
-Any moisture can cause them to become moldy or discolored within the sun catcher.
+Any moisture can cause them to become moldy or discolored within the sun catcher, diminishing its beauty and lifespan.
+Allow them to dry for at least 1-2 weeks under pressure.

 - 2Experiment with different shapes and sizes for your sun catchers.
-You can even cut them into fun silhouettes like animals or stars.
+You can even cut them into fun silhouettes like animals, stars, or geometric patterns to add a whimsical touch.
+This allows for a wide range of creative expression.

 Related Activities You Might Enjoy